benjisidi/saltmarsh/Session 3 - TBC.md

 The staircase leads to a natural cave in the cliff.
 There's well trodden paths here and a scattering of naval detritus, but the tracks avoid two conspicuous areas that have been avoided. [[Acheron]] recognises the green slime on the roof as carnivorous and we avoid it.

 [[Aurora]] gets pelted with arrows and has to fly back to the party!
+We discuss a plan but they're waiting for us when we leave the staircase and a fight breaks out.
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading